Back to top

 Payroll Assistant Manager (ST0869)

 Aimed at experienced or qualified payroll managers who are responsible for leading a team of payroll administrators.
-They may be new to this role, are being promoted, or have been in post for some time but require formalised education in the subject.
+A Payroll Assistant Manager may be new to this role, are being promoted, or have been in post for some time but require formalised education in the subject.
 This apprenticeship typically lasts for 24 months and covers: principles of payroll, leading and developing payroll functions (including business change), legislation, managing payroll teams, industry models, risks and opportunities, developing procedures, case law and process improvements.

 Course summary